 A simple rustic galette, its flaky crust filled with bubbling fruit, is a beautiful and versatile dessert.
 Follow the seasons when selecting the fruit: pit cherries in the spring; peel, core and slice apples or pears in the fall; or halve, pit, and slice peaches, nectarines, or apricots in the summer.
 Berries, at their best in spring and summer, should be picked over but not washed (blueberries and strawberries are exceptions).

-- 1 batch basic pie dough (see related recipe at left)
+- 1 batch basic pie dough

 - 4 cups prepared fruit (see note above)